 The challenge is, like all trends, it is difficult to understand the future impact the hype brings.
 While modular builders will tell you the time savings alone saves enough in overhead and carrying costs to justify prefabricating parts of any project, questions and concerns of durability are paramount.
-With a strong roster of both school and facilities geared for those with disabilities and an even longer history with energy savings design, we began working with Modular when it was “uncool” to mention.
+With a strong roster of both schools and facilities geared for those with disabilities and an even longer history with energy savings design, we began working with Modular when it was “uncool” to mention.

 BUDGET GOALS: WHY IS MODULAR SO COST EFFECTIVE?

 Required state or federal wage rates, union work rules, and laws requiring more than one prime contractor on a project have been shown to increase construction costs 20-30 percent.
 With labor costs making up more than half of the cost of any new building, any reduction in the time or cost of labor equates to big savings.
 Constructing more of a building off site in a location where wage rates and work rules are less restrictive, leads to significant savings, even considering the transportation costs.

 CONSTRUCTION GOALS: HOW DOES MODULAR CUT DOWN TIME?